louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Extraesophageal symptoms and diseases attributed to GERD: where is the pendulum swinging now? [^2d62fc06].
 Clinical Gastroenterology and Hepatology (2018).
 Medium credibility.

-Lifestyle modification for extraesophageal reflux — targeted nonpharmacologic measures are limited but include that "a prudent recommendation is to use head-of-bed elevation only in patients who have concomitant regurgitation or nocturnal heartburn," and "Avoiding trigger foods may be recommended only if patients report symptom relief."
-The page notes that lifestyle measures are of limited benefit overall, yet "especially in those with nocturnal heartburn and regurgitation who are overweight or obese, implementation of a weight loss program is effective in treating esophageal acid exposure," while "the role of weight loss in improving or alleviating specifically extraesophageal symptoms awaits future evidence."
+Lifestyle modification for extraesophageal reflux — targeted nonpharmacologic measures are limited but include that "a prudent recommendation is to use head-of-bed elevation only in patients who have concomitant regurgitation or nocturnal heartburn", and "Avoiding trigger foods may be recommended only if patients report symptom relief".
+The page notes that lifestyle measures are of limited benefit overall, yet "especially in those with nocturnal heartburn and regurgitation who are overweight or obese, implementation of a weight loss program is effective in treating esophageal acid exposure", while "the role of weight loss in improving or alleviating specifically extraesophageal symptoms awaits future evidence".

 ---